dzhenidi/tetronimos.js/README.md

-# JS Project Proposal: Tetrominos
+# Tetronimos

-## Background
+## Description
-  Tetris is a tile-matching video game born in Soviet Russia in 1984.
-In the tradition of geometric puzzles, the tetris tile is a four-celled, one-sided polyomino (a geometric figure composed at squares connected at the edges), called *tetrimino* in the tetris world and *tetromino* in the CS world of tiling.
+  Tetronimos is a tile-matching browser game written in JavaScript and animated using the Canvas API.
+  In the tradition of geometric puzzles, the tetronimo tile is a four-celled, one-sided polyomino (known as a *tetromino* in the CS world of tiling).

-  A random sequence of tetriminos fall down a rectangular well, piling at the bottom.
-The user can move tiles sideways, and rotate them by 90 degree turns with the goal of clearing a line: an uninterrupted row of tiles  disappears and remaining tiles drop one row.
+  A random sequence of tetrominos fall down a rectangular well, piling at the bottom.
+The user can move tiles sideways, and rotate them by 90 degree turns with the goal of clearing a line: an uninterrupted row of tiles  disappears and the remaining tiles drop one row.
   Tiles fall faster as the game progresses, and the game ends when a stack of tiles reaches the top of the well.
 Double, triple, and quadruple clears bring more points.
 Points can also vary by the height a piece fell, as well as "hard drops" or "soft drops".

+  ![tetronimos design] (./css/images/full_page.png?raw=true "tetronimos")

 ## Functionality & MVP

-With this Tetrominos game, users will be able to:
+Users can:
-- [] Start and reset the game
+- Start and pause the game;
-- [] Manipulate tiles: move left, down, right; rotate clockwise and counterclockwise
+- Manipulate tiles: move left, down, right; rotate clockwise and counterclockwise;
-- [] Score based on height, drop, and acceleration
+- Score based on height, drop, and acceleration;

-In addition, this project will include:
-- [] A score board
-- [] audio

 ## Architecture and Technologies